Destinations Greece Athens

 Must orderthe tasting on the terrace with the floodlit Parthenon

-Seventh floor of the King George (Luxury Collection) on Syntagma — a one-Michelin-star kitchen.
-The view is the floodlit Acropolis directly across, framed by the terrace columns — the case for the high-end view dinner without giving up the food.
-Booked weeks ahead for the terrace; the dining room is the back-up.
+Seventh floor of the King George (Luxury Collection) on Syntagma, a one-Michelin-star kitchen.
+The view is the floodlit Acropolis directly across, framed by the terrace columns; this is the high-end view dinner that doesn’t make you give up the food.
+The terrace books weeks ahead, and the dining room is the back-up.

 ★ MichelinKing George rooftopAcropolis view